 - Select a reputable tour operator/service provider. - Obtain a copy of the company's travel insurance documents.
-Ensure that it provides adequate cover. - > Contact venue and ensure that it is suitable for the group. - Decide on travel/transport options. - Complete risk assessment. - Set the tour price.
+Ensure that it provides adequate cover. - Contact venue and ensure that it is suitable for the group. - > Decide on travel/transport options. - Complete risk assessment tour operator responsible for risk assessment of activities on the itinerary while the school is responsible for non-itinerary activities. - > Set the tour price.
 It is important at this stage to include extra expenses, such as meals, après-ski activities or admission to various institutions, which are not included in the tour price.
-Make provision for a contingency fund at the discretion of the tour leader. - Decide on who will lead the group and level of supervision required.
+Make provision for a contingency fund at the discretion of the tour leader. - ➤ Decide on who will lead the group and level of supervision required.
 Ideally, all adults travelling should be involved in organising the trip.
-See Appendix 1. - > Ideally, all adults travelling should be involved in organising the trip. - > Areas of responsibility include the following: - (a) Secure signed parental/guardian consent forms. - (b) Oversee the collection of money.
-From 2016 this process will either be by direct debit or directly with tour operator.
-(Tour Leaders) - (C) If applicable, organise the group passport (Tour Leaders) if availing of a group passport.
-Due to privacy considerations, students in Ashbourne Community School generally obtain their own passports.
+See Appendix 1. - ldeally, all adults travelling should be involved in organising the trip. - > Areas of responsibility include the following: - (a) Secure signed parental/guardian consent forms. - (b) Payment of money will be organised directly with the tour operator. - (C) Due to privacy considerations, students in Ashbourne Community School generally obtain their own passports.
 If students are travelling on their own passport, the tour leader collects the passports before the trip commences for safe keeping and for ease of passage during the trip.
 Collect passports 3 to 4 weeks prior to departure.
 The passports remain the responsibility of the Tour Leaders for the duration of the tour.
 They are only given out when needed.
-They are immediately collected and held by Tour Leader/s or preferably in a hotel safe. - (d) If applicable, organise EHIC cards, if applicable. - (e) Organise cultural passes and internal tours. - (f) Information to and from parents/guardians - (g) Briefing meeting with parents/guardians and students - (h) Other responsibilities include details specific to the tour, i.e. first aid box, special medical needs of students, names and addresses of hospitals and doctors in the immediate area where the tour will take place, video camera, school camera, etc...
+They are immediately collected and held by Tour Leader/s or preferably in a hotel safe. - (d) Tour operators' advice sought if visas are required. - (e) If applicable, organise EHIC cards, including the UK and Northern Ireland. - (f) Organise cultural passes and internal tours. - (g) Information to and from parents/guardians - (h) Briefing meeting with parents/guardians and students - (i) Other responsibilities include details specific to the tour, i.e., first aid box, special medical needs of students, names and addresses of hospitals and doctors in the immediate area where the tour will take place, video camera, school camera, etc...